FabricMC/fabric-docs/contributing.md

 - Consider opening a draft PR early in the writing instead of waiting for full completion, so you can get initial feedback and automatic CI checks
 - Follow the [style guidelines](#style), including adding proper credits in `authors` in the form of GitHub usernames
 - Respect the licenses, especially if referencing other people's code
+- You might want to [work on the project locally](#local) to preview and test the pages and the code

 ### Modifying the Framework {#label-framework}